 There are a lot of companies that you find on the web that offer to sell you old books, or other genealogical information.
 You may want to think twice before you buy any old books or access to indices to use as sources for genealogy.

-download a .pdf of the book for free.
+For example, a major American source is The Brewster Genealogy.
+You can buy Volume 1 from Amazon for about $40.00.
+Or you could go to The Internet Archive, and download a .pdf of the book for free.
 There are lots of other books that are useful for genealogy.
 For example The Compendium of History and Biography of North Dakota, or Commemorative Biographical Record of the County of York, Ontario.

-The Canadian County Atlas Digital Project.
+In Canada a major source for Ontario is a series of County Atlases published between 1870 and 1880.
+Your local library may have the local atlas, but otherwise they can be hard to find.
+Try The Canadian County Atlas Digital Project.
 There is also the Library and Archives of Canada which has a significant amount of searchable census data online.
 There is also Automated Genealogy for the 1851, 1901, 1906, and 1911 Canadian Censuses, including a cross reference tool based on names for 1901 and 1911.

 which has maps digitized and a search for names too.
 If you want